 You may need to adjust the cost base and reduced cost base of your units depending on the kind of non-assessable payment you received.
+Slightly different rules apply to attribution managed investment trusts (AMITs).

 Tax-free amounts relate to certain tax concessions received by the fund which enable it to pay greater distributions to its unit holders.
 If your statement shows any tax-free amounts, you adjust the reduced cost base (but not your cost base) of your units by these amounts.
 Payments of amounts associated with building allowances which were made before 1 July 2001 were treated as tax-free amounts.